vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/072/01_hariM_mRjantyaruSho.md

 +++
 The accent on īráyati and its juxtaposition with another finite verb, hinváte, marks the former as implicitly subordinate.

-On the hapax pariprī́- see Scar 337-38.
+On the hapax pariprī́- see Scarlatta 337-38.